 .dmg (disk image).
 You can do this manually using Disk Image, or programmatically using node-appdmg.

 I wrote this because I want to release Vidrio 1.2 as a .dmg, bypassing the Mac App Store.
 This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.